flenniken/statictea/docs/messages.md

-    "The end position is greater then the number of characters in the string.", ## wEndPosTooBig "The start position is greater then the number of characters in the string.", ## wStartPosTooBig "The length is greater then the possible number of characters in the slice.", ## wLengthTooBig "The start position is less than 0."]
+    "The end position is greater then the number of characters in the string.", ## wEndPosTooBig "The start position is greater then the number of characters in the string.", ## wStartPosTooBig "The length is greater then the possible number of characters in the slice.", ## wLengthTooBig "The start position is less than 0.", ## wStartPosTooSmall "Dictionaries require an even number of list items.", ## wDictRequiresEven "The dictionary keys must be strings."]
 ```